-How to facilitate the sharing of tacit knowledge in Organisations
+How to facilitate the sharing of tacit knowledge in organisations

 Organisations all over the world have realised that one of their most important resource, the experience, expertise and know how of their employees referred also as tacit knowledge, is not properly understood, valued, collected, stored and shared.
-Not all by of them and not in time…
+Not by all of them and not in time…

 Sharing paper notes, meeting one-by-one with colleagues or, even worse, collecting and building knowledge for personal use only, limit the effect it has on the Organisation as a whole and when an employee retires all this wealth of information is gone forever (and probably has to be rebuilt from scratch through expensive training and trial & error).

 It's not about putting soon-to-be-retired knowledgeable employees to write-down, record and document all what they have learned during their working life.

 It all about creating an organisational culture built on trust and co-operation that facilitates and encourages the creation, sharing, and utilisation of such knowledge so this is done continuously and during the daily work.

 At the very first place we need to understand the problem and deal with it.
 And of course, we need the ICT tools to help us do that.
 Those that will facilitate the most experienced to share such knowledge (as they are self-motivated to do so) and motivate the rest to participate both for finding the information and for sharing experiences.
 So, our tools have to act as culture change promoters as well.
 Traditional Learning Management Systems (LMS) are far from that by design.
 They can be good for top-down explicit knowledge transfer only.

 Since the interaction between colleagues is a natural and preferred practice, our tools should emulate and enhance it.
 Even if there will be no direct contact it's quite different to ask or check the postings of a person, that quite possibly you respect, than just querying a system.